jbock-java/either/README.md

 ### Working with streams

-If you have a stream of `Either`, you can search for *Left* values with `firstFailure` or `allFailures`:
+If you have a stream of `Either`, you can search for *Left* values with custom collectors `firstFailure` or `allFailures`:

 ````java